Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 Once the workflow was approved, an execution was triggered.
 Below the details and steps are verified:

 1. Click on Workflows to open dropdwon and then on List Workflows
-2. Click on the loupe to open details page
+2. Click on the magnifying glass to open details page

 ![](/images/list_workflows.png)